 Kia Niro review

 The Kia Niro is a hybrid small SUV with a five-door body that’s designed to take on the wide range of fashionable rivals with conventional powertrains.
 However, the Niro comes with a Toyota Prius-style self-charging hybrid powertrain, and as such finds itself in competition with a more varied range of rivals, including the Prius itself, and the more sportily styled but less practical Toyota C-HR, as well as a raft of efficient conventional diesel and petrol family hatches and SUVs.

 All of which means the potential Niro buyer has a number of rivals with a broad range of desirable qualities, but there’s not much direct competition if you want the usability of a 'self-charging' hybrid powertrain with a relatively conservative exterior – and of course the practicality of the estate-like crossover body.

-The Kia Niro is also available as a plug-in vehicle, but we’re concentrating here on the 'self-charging' hybrid, which is arguably the easiest version to live with.
-Unlike the Niro PHEV, you never need to plug your car into the grid to get the best out of it, but of course neither do you get the benefit of a significant electric-only range.
-But the efficient powertrain does mean you’ll visit fuel pumps less frequently than you otherwise might.
+Unlike the Niro PHEV, you never need to plug this self-charging 'full' hybrid Niro into the grid to get the best out of it, but of course neither do you get the benefit of a significant electric-only range.

 Under the bonnet, Kia has fitted a 1.6-litre GDi petrol engine, paired with an electric motor to produce 139bhp in total.
-The drivetrain also includes a six-speed dual-clutch automatic transmission, and unless you count the plug-in version, there are no other powertrain choices.
-It works pretty well, giving diesel-like fuel economy and decent CO2 emissions – Kia claims up to 74.3mpg for the former and 88g/km for the latter – but you’ll get better numbers out of a Prius (83mpg and 78g/km).
+The drivetrain also includes a six-speed dual-clutch automatic transmission.
+The problem is that the Niro hybrid's economy and efficiency isn't up to scratch with rivals like the Prius, and even some diesel alternatives will match or better the Niro's official figures of 58.9mpg and 110g/km.